blankdvth/SLMDocs/docs/changelogs/plugins/counting.md

 - **Patch**: A change that the end user will not notice, **OR** any bug fixes that the end user does not need to *adapt* to (without account for notice).

 ## [Unreleased]
+### Added
+- Basic information about OP in message resends (for context in replies)

 ### Changed
 - Updated documentation link to new site

+### Fixed
+- Issue that caused some exceptions to not be handled properly

 ## [2.1.0] - 2023-10-28
 ### Added